mautic/mautic-marketplace/readme.md

 Run `supabase projects list` to confirm you can see your project linked.

-for that you have to open your docker in background
+Now deploy the supabase function for that you have to open your docker in background
 ```bash
 supabase functions deploy fetch_package
 ```